org-tigris-jsapar/jsapar/docs/basics_schema.md

 *See [this example in the jsapar-examples project](https://github.com/org-tigris-jsapar/jsapar-examples/tree/master/src/main/java/org/jsapar/examples/schemabasics/c1)*
 ### Cell
 The `<cell>` element describes the format of a particular cell or column.
 Each cell needs to have a name.
-By default the cell type is string so if you do not want the library to do any type conversion, the minimal configuration for a cell is:
+By default, the cell type is string so if you do not want the library to do any type conversion, the minimal configuration for a cell is:

 ```xml